Riyaz1000/portfolio/README.md

 # Riyaz Resume
-Here, you can find my portfolio along with my works you view it here
+Here, you can find my portfolio along with my works you view it Here

 ### LIVE LINK:  https://riyaz1000.github.io/portfolio/